Calormen: Calormene Poetry

 Calormenes disparage Narnian poetry, contending that it is all about things like love and war and not about useful maxims, but when the Calormen-raised Cor and Aravis first hear Narnian (or Cor's native Archenlandish) poetry they find it much more exciting.
 Calormen also prizes the art of story-telling, which, according to Lewis, forms part of the education of the nobility.
 The talking horse Bree, though not fond of most things Calormene, thoroughly enjoys a story told in Calormene style by Aravis.
 He also has the habit of rolling like inarticulate Calormene horses.

 Concepts of freedom and slavery

 In The Horse and His Boy, Lewis uses the cultural settings of Narnia, Archenland, and Calormen to develop a theme of freedom in contrast to slavery.
-Lewis depicts the Calormene culture as one in which a primary guiding principle is that the weak must make way for the strong: For in Tashbaan there is only one traffic regulation, which is that everyone who is less important has to get out of the way for everyone who is more important; unless you want a cut from a whip or a punch from the butt end of a spear.
+Lewis depicts the Calormene culture as one in which a primary guiding principle is that the weak must make way for the strong:

-He also reveals the motivation for Calormene's attempts to invade Archenland and, ultimately, Narnia, as a refusal to abide by the thought of free countries so close to the border of the Calormene empire, as illustrated by this speech given by the Tisroc: "These little barbarian countries that call themselves free (which is as much to say, idle, disordered, and unprofitable) are hateful to the gods and to all persons of discernment".
+He also reveals the motivation for Calormene attempts to invade Archenland and, ultimately, Narnia, as a refusal to abide the thought of free countries so close to the border of the Calormene empire, as illustrated by this speech given by the Tisroc:

 In contrast, the kings and queens of Narnia and Archenland, as rulers of free people, hold themselves responsible for the well-being of their subjects.
-As King Lune tells Shasta/Cor: "For this is what it means to be a king: to be first in every desperate attack and last in every desperate retreat, and when there's hunger in the land (as must be now and then in bad years) to wear finer clothes and laugh louder over a scantier meal than any man in your land".
+As King Lune tells Shasta/Cor: